As part of President Donald Trump’s “Big Beautiful Bill,” tipped workers are now able to exclude tips from their taxable income.

 Experts we talked to say it could mean a bit more in workers’ pockets at the end of the year.
 While this could bring some relief to tipped workers, it might not be a significant amount.

 While the law specifies cash tips, experts say that this will also apply to charged tips.
-That means, if you pay with a credit card and add tips, these tips can be included in the deduction.
+If you pay with a credit card and add tips, these tips can be included in the deduction.

 To make this even clearer, Lopez gave this example:

-Because this would enter into the smallest tax bracket, their federal income tax, or what they pay to the IRS, would be 10% of their taxable income, so $425.
+Because this would place them into the smallest tax bracket, their federal income tax, or what they pay to the IRS, would be 10% of their taxable income — so $425.

 Starting this year, tips will be deducted from their taxable income.
 In this example, that would mean they will not owe any taxes to the IRS and might qualify for a refund.